LuckyCloud517/INTELLI-PVA/README.md

 Linear Evaluation was employed as a fine-tuning strategy, wherein only the final linear classification layer of the pre-trained model is updated, while keeping the rest of the network frozen.
 This method is used to assess whether the features learned by the pre-trained model are linearly separable within the feature space.

 ### part4: Multi-task Class-balanced Active Learning (MTCAL)
 In this part, a Multi-task Class-balanced Active Learning (MTCAL) framework is implemented.
-Leveraging the RACL-derived feature extractor, MTCAL iteratively identified and annotated the most informative samples from the target domain to achieve generalization across domains
+Leveraging the RACL-derived feature extractor, MTCAL iteratively identified and annotated the most informative samples from the target domain to achieve generalization across domains.

 ## Dependencies
 ---